 2 hours – ca. 8 km (5 miles) – Alt.
 444 to 330 m (1460 to 1080 feet) - 260 km

 After wandering the soft landscape of Álftavötn, the “lakes of the swans”, in a short and beautiful walk we join the trail of Fjallabak North at Hólaskjól where our trekking ends.
 We are in the pastures of the Skaftá district, bordering by the Skaftá river and the enormous lava fields of Laki.
-From there we return by regular 4x4 buses (220 km) to the civilization via Landmannalaugar or with one of our larger vehicles by the South Coast via Vík-i-Myrdal.
-Late arrival in the capital around 19 pm
+From there crossing beautiful landscapes you return to Reykjavik with our jeep or with a regular bus to arrive in the afternoon at ?? hour (The course of this day will be specified later)

 - Difficulty level: 2-3 Demanding

 - Average walking per day: ca. 14-16 km (9-10 miles)

 - Total walking distance: ca.142 km (88 miles))

 - Altitude between: 135 m and 800 m (440-2630 feet)